WELCOME TO

 most typical with a wide watermarked band of chalky blue tones.
 The picture

-of the single gives another expression
+of the single gives another expression with darker tones and a dark,

-with darker tones and a dark, narrow band above the throat.
-A third expression is much like the
+narrow band above the throat.
+A

-first and second, but with white “twinkles” present at the
+third expression is much like the first and second, but with white

-outer edge of the watermark.
+“twinkles” present at the outer edge of the watermark.
+Many hybridizers are working for

-twinkles come from on YULETIDE GREETING remains a puzzle here as
+GREETING remains a puzzle here as there has been no outside

-there has been no outside introduction of such genetics.
+introduction of such genetics.

 Growing about 28” tall,

-YG produces a large number of scapes with 3-way branching.
-A hardy, vigorous dormant, she
+YG produces a large number of scapes with 3-way

-an average of 20.
+usually with an average of 20.

 Now, the strongest feature of YULETIDE